-This MSR Access 2 Tent review is about the completely new winter tent series launched in 2017, suitable both for hiking and short backpacking tours as well as for 4-season use.
+This MSR Access 2 Tent review is about the completely new winter tent series launched recently, suitable both for hiking and short backpacking tours as well as for 4-season use.

 Standout features and benefits